gemfire/gemfire-developer-website/content/blog/fast-and-easy-testing-with-gemfire-and-testcontainers.md

 ---
-title: Improved Integration Testing with GemFire and Testcontainers
+title: Fast and Easy Testing with GemFire and Testcontainers
-description: Improved Integration Testing with GemFire and Testcontainers
+description: Fast and Easy Testing with GemFire and Testcontainers
 date: 2023-06-29
 lastmod: 2023-06-29
 team:
 - Jens Deppe
 type: blog
 ---
-# Improved Integration Testing with GemFire and Testcontainers

 ## Introduction

 Testing your application against real-world, heavy-weight test fixtures such as databases or web servers can be a daunting task; often resulting in spending more time creating infrastructure and managing processes than actually writing tests.
-Testcontainers eases this burden by managing and exposing these services wrapped in Docker containers.
+Testcontainers[^1] eases this burden by managing and exposing these services wrapped in Docker containers.

-GemFire, being a distributed system comprised of multiple components, can be difficult to use as an integration test resource.
-This post introduces `gemfire-testcontainers` which allows a developer to use the Testcontainers framework to start a GemFire cluster and write tests against it.
-Testcontainers handles the full lifecycle and infrastructure requirements for running a GemFire cluster freeing the developer to focus on writing their tests.
+This post introduces `gemfire-testcontainers`[^2] which allows a developer to use the Testcontainers framework to easily and quickly start a complete GemFire cluster and write tests against it.
+Testcontainers handles the full lifecycle and infrastructure requirements for running a GemFire cluster; freeing the developer to focus on writing their tests.

+## What You'll Need

+- The ability to run Docker on your system
+- Access to VMware's commercial Maven repository[^3].
+Since you're using GemFire you should already have this.

 ## Getting Started

+You will need access to VMware's commercial Maven repository[^3].
+Since you're using GemFire you should already have access, but if not, please follow the instructions on the GemFire Developer Center[^4].

 In order to use `gemfire-testcontainers` you should add the following dependency to your Maven `pom.xml`: